 5) “Your monthly share payment is not deductible for federal income tax purposes as a charitable donation or as a medical expense.
-Since there is the strong possibility that your medical expenses will get shared by another Member, you cannot deduct your share as a charitable donation, even though Christian Care Ministry is a 501(c)3 not-for-profit ministry.
-Your share payment is not tax deductible as an insurance expense because Medi-Share is not insurance.”
+Since there is a strong possibility that your medical expenses will get shared by another Member, you cannot deduct your share as a charitable donation, even though Christian Care Ministry is a 501(c)3 not-for-profit ministry.
+Your share payment is not tax-deductible as an insurance expense because Medi-Share is not insurance.”

 Why we chose Medi-Share:

 We reviewed other health sharing ministries and what drew us to Medi-Share was the fact that it operates much like an insurance company, even though it is NOT health insurance.
 We received ID cards to give to providers so they can submit our bills to Medi-Share for discounts and processing and we hope to see significant savings by using doctors in the preferred providers’ network.
 With other sharing ministries, the member does a lot of the price negotiating, and to be honest, that seemed like a lot of work.
 Medi-Share appears to be easy to use, but time will tell, and I will be sure to update you on its functionality.

 How Medi-Share Will Affect our Finances:

 We were facing monthly health insurance premium options that ranged from $1360 – $1700, and a deductible of $10k or higher for 2017.
 We simply could not afford health insurance any longer.